Hoffmation/Hoffmation-Base/docs/V3_Migration_Guide.md

 23. `iRoomBase.WindowGroup.sunsetDown` now uses `ShutterSunsetDownCommand`.
 24. `iRoomBase.WindowGroup.restoreRolloPosition` now uses `RoomRestoreShutterPositionCommand` and got renamed to `restoreShutterPosition` for setting all windows in this group.

+## Minor property changes
+1. Some zigbee actuators had a `isActuatorOn` property which got removed due to `iActuator.actuatorOn` being available.

 ## API changes